IQuarter

-iQuarter, originally known as the Hancock & Lant Tower, is a 52-metre apartment block in Sheffield, England, completed in 2008.
-It was designed by the architects Cartwright Pickard.
+iQuarter, originally known as the Hancock & Lant Tower, is a 51 m residential apartment block on Blonk Street in Sheffield, England.
+It has 16 floors and was completed in 2008.
+The building was designed by the architects Cartwright Pickard and developed by Urbani.

-It is named after, and was built in lieu of, the Hancock and Lant furniture company formerly occupying the site.
+It takes its earlier name from the Hancock and Lant furniture company, which formerly occupied the site.